 - Want an advanced digital screen: Whether you go with the V11 Animal or the V11 Torque Drive, both models offers an advanced digital screen with more notifications and settings than previous models.
 The V11 Animal has an LED screen that shows an estimate of remaining battery life as well as simple controls to change cleaning mode.
 The V11 Torque Drive has an LCD screen that shows a more accurate battery life assessment with a real-time countdown of minutes remaining.
 The Torque Drive also offers performance details and maintenance videos.

 - Want automatically adjusting suction based on floor type: The V11 also has the advanced feature of automatically adjusting suction for different floor types.
-This is an advantage over the Dyson V10 and can help to save battery power where you can, for a run time of up to 60 minutes.
+This can help to save battery power and further extend the V11 run time.

 Have a question?
 Drop us a comment below.
 We’re always here to help.

 - April 28, 2020 – Corrected an error where we said we received the Dyson V11 in March 2020, when actuality, we received in March 2019.
 We uploaded our receipt as proof of purchase here.